 This is the basic form of each adjective.
-We use it to qualify a noun without making any abstract or concrete comparisons.
+We use it to qualify a noun without making any comparisons.

-The superlative degree is used when the attribute we’re referring to is present at a level greater than normal.
-It’s the only degree where adjectives can be modified, instead of complemented, by other words.
+The superlative degree is used when the attribute indicated by the adjective is present at a level greater than normal.
+It’s the only degree in which the adjectives themselves are modified, instead of just complemented by other words.

 The superlative is further divided in two forms:

-if the adjective ends in -vel, you remove those three letters and add the suffix -bilíssimo instead:
+- If the adjective ends in -vel, you drop those three letters and add the suffix -bilíssimo instead

-if it ends with a -z, you remove it and add -císsimo:
+- If it ends with -z, you remove it and add -císsimo

 Note: Pequeno is not a total exception, because the construction mais pequeno que is also absolutely acceptable and probably more often used than menor.